the practical kitchen

 You'll need to use a SHARP, SERRATED BREAD KNIFE for the slicing.
 If your knife isn't sharp and doesn't have a serrated edge, you will have a no good, terrible, really bad time trying to slice your bagel chips.

 Let the teeth of the bread knife do the work for you and saw back and forth, applying little to no downward pressure.
 You don't want to collapse or smush the bagels as you're cutting.
-Just saw back and forth so the sharp teeth of the knife do the cutting for you.

 a bagel on a wooden cutting board. half the bagel has been cut into thin round slices with a serrated knife.